tomas-fryza/vhdl-course/Labs/03-segment/README.md

 # Lab 3: Hex to seven-segment decoder

-The purpose of this exercise is to design a 7-segment display decoder and to become familiar with the VHDL structural description that allows you to build a larger system from simpler or predesigned components.
+The purpose of this laboratory exercise is to design a 7-segment display decoder and to become familiar with the VHDL structural description that allows you to build a larger system from simpler or predesigned components.
 We will use push buttons and slide switches on the CoolRunner board as inputs and light emitting diodes (LEDs) and 7-segment display as output devices.

 #### Contents